Daughters of Palestine: Not a Review

 Whether that person was one or a body that formed what shaped the current situation of Palestinians today is not really the most crucial part.
 What really stopped me is the fact that people devotion to the cause diverted.
 While in the 60s-70s those leaders, (females when they existed) dedicated their lives to the freedom of Palestine.
-The resistance took an armed struggle form.
+The resistance took the form of an armed struggle.
 Women sacrificed their families in a society that is patriarchal and traditional in all its basic concepts, especially when it comes to women, and those women and men gave themselves to the plight of Palestine.
 How their discourse changed and their plight itself took a different focus, while it is still taking me by surprise, explains a lot about our failures as a nation.

 It could be true, that after being washed out of countries, every few years to another.
 Having to fight your allies instead of your enemies.
 Or conspire against those who hosted you and vice versa instead of teaming up to liberate the land was an exhausting work after three decades of struggle and resistance.
-By that time there was a lot of money and power, but no land to settle. maybe a bitterness and an aspiration anyone who didn’t taste displacement feel.
+By that time there was a lot of money and power, but no land to settle.
+Maybe a bitterness and an aspiration anyone who didn’t taste displacement feel.